 HOLDING ANSWER: The Department of Health and Social Care has indicated that it will not be possible to answer this question within the usual time period.
 An answer is being prepared and will be provided as soon as it is available.

-The Parliamentary Under-Secretary of State for Health and Social Care (Ms Nadine Dorries): From 1 April 2021, the following trusts will provide specialised services for women with complications of mesh inserted for urinary incontinence and vaginal prolapse:
+The Minister of State for Mental Health, Suicide Prevention and Patient Safety (Ms Nadine Dorries): From 1 April 2021, the following trusts will provide specialised services for women with complications of mesh inserted for urinary incontinence and vaginal prolapse:

 - - Newcastle Upon Tyne Hospitals NHS Foundation Trust